abid-salahi/File-Management-Language-DSL/docs/User-Study-Format.md

     c.
 Partition all files in a folder (inside Task-C folder) by size.
 Put all files < 10 MB in one subfolder, and the others in another subfolder.
 (Hint: Use ListVariable and Forloop)

     d.
-Partition all files in a folder by size and extension.
+Partition all files in a folder (inside Task-D folder) by size and extension.
 Put all files < 10 MB AND extension jpg in one subfolder then compress this folder, and the other files move in another subfolder. (same hint as above)